openEDI/documentation/US_Wave.md

 ## Directory structure

-High Resolution Ocean Surface Wave Hindcast data is made available as a series of hourly .h5 located on AWS S3:
+High Resolution Ocean Surface Wave Hindcast data is made available as a series of 3 hourly .h5 files located on AWS S3 for the domains discussed above:
 - `s3://wpto-pds-US_wave/v1.0.0/${domain}`

+Hourly virtual bouy data is also available in hourly .h5 files on AWS S3:
+- `s3://wpto-pds-US_wave/v1.0.0/vitual_buoy/${domain}`

-The US wave data is also available via HSDS at `/nrel/US_wave` For examples on setting up and using HSDS please see our [examples repository](https://github.com/nrel/hsds-examples)
+The US wave data is also available via HSDS at `/nrel/US_wave/` For examples on setting up and using HSDS please see our [examples repository](https://github.com/nrel/hsds-examples)

 ## Data Format